felipecode/coiltraine/README.md

 https://github.com/carla-simulator/data-collector

 #### Getting CARLA
+Note: the automatic scenario evaluation only works for CARLA 0.8.x, however you can [train and evaluate agents in CARLA 0.9.X](docs/view_agents.md).

 For doing scenario evaluation in CARLA you must install CARLA 0.8.4 or CARLA 0.8.2 under docker.
 [This tutorial](https://carla.readthedocs.io/en/latest/carla_docker/) explains how to install  CARLA under docker.

 #### Executing